 Shannon Spake joined ESPN in 2006 and serves multiple roles for the network.
 She is a sideline reporter for the Saturday afternoon college football games on ABC, Saturday Primetime College Basketball and Super Tuesday SEC college basketball telecasts, plus select college football bowl games.
-In addition, she works as a pit reporter on selected NASCAR race telecasts.
-She also reports on NASCAR and college sports for SportsCenter.
+In addition, she works as a pit reporter on selected NASCAR race telecasts and reports on NASCAR and college sports for SportsCenter.
 She also was a reporter and host for the former ESPN2 program NASCAR Now.

 Spake briefly worked for South Florida’s Neil Rogers Show on WQAM in 1999 before moving to New York City and working for Nickelodeon as assistant coordinator of on-air promotions in 2000.
 She spent two years at CBS – including one at The Early Show as an associate producer, and while at CBS news covered events such as the 2000 presidential election and the September 11th tragedy.
 She also worked as a production assistant on Real Sports with Bryant Gumbel on HBO in 2003 and did freelance production work for a variety of specialty television projects, including the MTV Video Music Awards, VH-1 Fashion Awards, HBO boxing and The NFL Today on CBS.